pszemraj/vid2cleantxt/README.md

 ## Notebooks on Colab

-Notebook versions are available on Google Colab as they offer free GPUs which makes vid2cleantxt _much_ faster.
+Notebook versions are available on Google Colab as they offer accessible GPUs which makes vid2cleantxt _much_ faster.

 As `vid2cleantxt` is now available as a package with python API, there is no longer a need for long, complicated notebooks.
-See [this notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) for a fairly simple example - copy it to your drive and adjust as needed.
+See [this notebook](https://colab.research.google.com/gist/pszemraj/9678129fe0b552e114e3576606446dee/vid2cleantxt-minimal-example.ipynb) for a relatively simple example - copy it to your drive and adjust as needed.

 ⚠️ The notebooks in `./colab_notebooks` are now deprecated and **not recommended to be used**. ⚠️ TODO: remove in a future PR.

 **Resources for those new to Colab**

-If you like the benefits Colab/cloud notebooks offer but haven't used them before, it's recommended to read the [Colab Quickstart](https://colab.research.google.com/notebooks/intro.ipynb) and some of the below resources as things like file I/O are different than your PC.
+If you like the benefits Colab/cloud notebooks offer but haven't used them before, it's recommended to read the [Colab Quickstart](https://colab.research.google.com/notebooks/intro.ipynb), and some of the below resources as things like file I/O are different than your PC.

 - [Google's FAQ](https://research.google.com/colaboratory/faq.html)
 - [Google's Demo Notebook on I/O](https://colab.research.google.com/notebooks/io.ipynb)